SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_slides.md

 &nbsp;

-> We will focus on basic skill and make time for hands-on learning.
+> We will focus on basic skills and make time for hands-on learning.

 &nbsp;

-> There is more than one way to skin a cat, which makes things confusing at
+> There is more than one way to bake a cake, which makes things confusing at
 > first.

 ---